-The American Academy of Pediatrics recommends at least 7 visits to the pediatrician during an infant’s first year.
-Those are for standard checkups and screenings – not including any health issues that may arise.
+The American Academy of Pediatrics recommends at least seven visits to the pediatrician during an infant’s first year.14 Those are for standard checkups and screenings, not including any health issues that may arise.
 As long as your baby is enrolled in an ACA-compliant health plan—via an employer or a plan you purchased on your own—these preventive care visits, including recommended vaccinations, will be covered in full, at no charge to you.15

 It’s just as important not to neglect your own recovery from pregnancy.
-The American College of Obstetricians and Gynecologists suggests a postpartum checkin with your healthcare provider within 3 weeks of giving birth, and an in-person visit no more than 12 weeks after delivery.
+The American College of Obstetricians and Gynecologists suggests a postpartum check-in with your healthcare provider within 3 weeks of giving birth, and an in-person visit no more than 12 weeks after delivery.16

 Key Points: Baby Health Insurance & Health Insurance for Newly-Adopted Children

-- All state and federal Marketplace health insurance plans, ACA-compliant plans sold outside the marketplace, employer-sponsored plans, and Medicaid and CHIP plans, cover the cost of prenatal care and childbirth/delivery.
+- All state and federal marketplace health insurance plans, ACA-compliant plans sold outside the marketplace, employer-sponsored plans, and Medicaid and CHIP plans, cover the cost of prenatal care and childbirth/delivery.
 This is true even if a woman was pregnant before enrolling in a plan.

 - Adopting a child or having a baby counts as a qualifying life event, entitling parent(s) to a Special Enrollment Period.
 During this period, parents can make changes to their insurance plan, or enroll in a new one.

-- Parents have a 30-day grace period (or a 60-day grace period for Obamacare plans) to add their baby to their health insurance policy or enroll in a new plan.
+- Parents have a 30-day window (or a 60-day window for Obamacare plans, on- or off-exchange) to add their baby to their health insurance policy or enroll in a new plan.
 As with most deadlines, the sooner parents do this, the better.